-Diagnosis of and Tests for Cerebral Palsy
+Diagnosis of Cerebral Palsy

-Diagnosing cerebral palsy takes time.
-There is no test that confirms or rules out cerebral palsy.
+Diagnosing Cerebral Palsy takes time.
+There is no test that confirms or rules out Cerebral Palsy.

 In severe cases, the child may be diagnosed soon after birth, but for the majority, diagnosis can be made in the first two years.

 For those with milder symptoms, a diagnosis may not be rendered until the brain is fully developed at three to five years of age.
-For example, the average age of diagnosis for a child with spastic diplegia, a very common form of cerebral palsy, is 18 months.
+For example, the average age of diagnosis for a child with spastic diplegia, a very common form of Cerebral Palsy, is 18 months.

 This can be a difficult time for parents who suspect something might be different about their child.
 Often, parents are first to notice their child has missed one of the age-appropriate developmental milestones.